 Required Documents for L1 Visa Process

-Articles of Incorporation and certification of incorporation;
+Articles of incorporation and certificates of incorporation;

 Financial statements;